Buprenorphine Hydrochloride + Naloxone Hydrochloride

 Therefore, keep your medications in a safe place to protect them from theft.
 Never give them to anyone else.

-SUBOXONE SUBLINGUAL FILM should be stored below 25°C in the original package.
-The films should be protected from moisture
+The films should be stored below 25°C in the original package.
+SUBOXONE SUBLINGUAL FILM should be protected from moisture

 Each SUBOXONE SUBLINGUAL FILM 2/0.5 contains 2mg buprenorphine (as the hydrochloride) + 0.5mg naloxone (as the hydrochloride)